roxanneminerals/roxanneminerals.github.io/cv.md

 ##Professional Experience

-*Research Analyst, BlueGreen Alliance Foundation    Sept.
-2012 - Present, Minneapolis MN*

-Work to identify opportunities to reduce pollution and greenhouse gas emissions while building a clean energy economy.
+*Senior Research Analyst, BlueGreen Alliance Foundation    May 2017 - Present, Minneapolis MN* Work to identify opportunities to reduce pollution and greenhouse gas emissions while building a clean energy economy.
 Lead the organization’s Research Team in efforts to strategically incorporate research and data into BGA/F work.
 Work across departments to support organizational initiatives and to help establish the organization as a national expert in all areas of work.
+Help various audiences including staff, BGA/F partners and allies, funders, and the public understand complex issues.

+The BlueGreen Alliance unites America’s largest labor unions and its most influential environmental organizations to solve today’s environmental challenges in ways that create and maintain quality jobs and build a stronger, fairer economy.

+*Research Analyst, BlueGreen Alliance Foundation    Sept.
+2012 - April 2017*

-Help various audiences understand complex issues including the staff, BGA/F partners and allies, funders, and the public.
-Tasks include managing research and data projects, writing documents such as papers, factsheets, memos, and issue briefs, and communicating findings in the form of charts, dashboards, and visualizations.
+Managed research and data projects, writing documents such as papers, factsheets, memos, and issue briefs, and communicated findings in the form of charts, dashboards, and visualizations.

 *Market Research Associate, BlueGreen Alliance Foundation    Dec.
 2010 - Sept.
 2012, Minneapolis MN*